tebl/C64-Lumafix/README.md

 ![Lumafix installed](https://github.com/tebl/C64-Lumafix/raw/master/Gallery/2018-10-06%2023.15.37.jpg)

 All of the components have, where applicable, been picked out so that it can be built as cheap as possible for people wanting to do this as a fun project in the home workshop (or kitchen table if that is what you have).
-For a complete list of components, see the BOM list below.
+For a complete list of components, see the BOM below.

-## Soldering it together
+## Building the board
 The recommended sequence of components to be soldered in place is as follows:

+1. Check errata below for relevant changes
+2. Read through the secion "Signal bypass" below if you have a revision B or later board, decide which functionality you want the board to have.
-1. Solder in place the round pin headers into the position marked U2, the 40 pin strip should be cut in half so that you have two sections with 20 pins each.
+2. Solder in place the round pin headers into the position marked U2, the 40 pin strip should be cut in half so that you have two sections with 20 pins each.
 Take a look at the PCB, see two sections with 2x20 holes in them?
 These pins should be soldered on the top side of the PCB in the right set of 20 pin holes.
 The rest of the components from here on in are soldered on the backside as usual!
 You can use a spare 40 pin socket to ensure that the pins line up nicely before soldering them in place, if the board is going into a Commodore 64C you should shorten the pins with so that the board fits flush with the socket.
 2. Solder in the three ceramic capacitors, note that C3 has a different value than the other two.
 3. Solder in a 40 pin socket for U3, a 14 pin socket for U1.
 Note that sockets have an indent on one side indicating pin 1, this should be matched to a similar indent on the PCB silkscreen.
 4. Solder the three potentiometers into place with the adjustment screw down towards the bottom.
 Temporarily hold them in place using tape to get the orientation just right if you like everything to be lined up perfectly, solder one pin in place and change orientation - heat up solder joint and reorient it until satisfied.
 Solder the rest of the pins now!